Acme Studios — Orsman Road Studio Award 2026 FAQs

 13) What other kinds of support will Acme offer?

-A member of Artist Support team will meet with the artist at the start of the award period to discuss their plans.
-The awardee will have access to the wider programme for Residencies and Awards artists.
+A member of Artist Support team will meet with the artist at the start of the award period to discuss their plans and provide guidance where appropriate.
+The awardee will have access to the wider programme for Residencies & Awards artists.

 14) How will the award be evaluated?

-There will be an exit interview with the artist towards the end of the two years, which will be recorded for reporting purposes.
+There will be a survey and exit interview with the artist towards the end of the two years, which will be used to help us learn about the value of the award and improve its delivery in the future.

 15) If I’m not successful this time, can I apply again in the future?